 Newest St. Louis Housing Report

-These figures compare real estate activity in September 2024 to September 2023
+These figures compare real estate activity in February 2025 to February 2024

 Comments below from St. Louis REALTORS

-New listings decreased 5% for residential homes but increased 21.9% for townhouse/condo homes.
-Pending sales increased 0.6% for residential homes but remained flat for townhouse/condo homes.
-Inventory decreased 15.2% for residential homes but increased 69.7% for townhouse/condo homes.
+New Listings decreased 9.8 percent for Residential homes but increased 5.3 percent for Townhouse/Condo homes.
+Pending Sales decreased 3.9 percent for Residential homes and 3.2 percent for Townhouse/Condo homes.
+Inventory decreased 10.0 percent for Residential homes but increased 43.3 percent for Townhouse/Condo homes.

-ENCOMPASSING DATA FROM ST. LOUIS CITY AND COUNTY
+ENCOMPASSING DATA FROM ST. LOUIS CITY AND COUNTY-What Sellers Are Getting for Their Homes

 What This Means for Buyers